Looking for an easy yet delicious Rum Waffles with Banana Rum Syrup Recipe?

 - Instructions for the waffles:

 - My waffle iron has a nifty feature that tells you when the waffle is done, so I don’t have the exact time.
 I would estimate that the average waffle takes about 2-3 minutes to cook.
-This recipe yields about 14 four-inch waffles.
+This Rum Waffles with Banana Rum Syrup Recipe yields about 14 four-inch waffles.

 - Instructions for the syrup: